 3/8" PEX tubing, which circulates the heated water, is

-heat radiates from the tubing to the wood and aluminum
+The heat radiates from the tubing to the wood and

-other unheated areas.
-This usually means 20% fewer panels in terms of square
+counters or other unheated areas.
+This usually means 20% fewer panels in

 The cost of InfloorBoard panels range around $4 per sq. ft.

-the radiant heat panels of the radiant hydronic heating
+installs the radiant heat panels of the radiant hydronic

-tubing to be inserted into the precut grooves
+PEX tubing to be inserted into the precut grooves

 soon after the panels are affixed to the floor joists.
-In the meantime, until
+In

-wood, tile, vinyl, or carpeting.
-If carpet is your choice, all radiant systems work best
+engineered wood, tile, vinyl, or carpeting.
+If carpet is your choice, all radiant

 The cost of WarmBoard is slightly less than $7/sq ft for the board only.

-board covered with aluminum to help spread the heat evenly across the floor.
+composite board covered with aluminum to help spread the heat evenly

-feet per board, and is configured in straight
+square feet per board, and is configured in straight

 sections or return loop sections as pictured on the